Lakshyyaa/KiranaGoServer/README.md

 # Kirana Club Backend assignment documentation

-## Description
+## Description:
 - This server processes jobs and images collected, calculating simulated dimensions with and GPU processing times.
-- It provides RESTful endpoints for job submission and status checking with request validation and checks like (storeId exists, jobId exists, request body format is correct)
+- It provides RESTful endpoints for job submission and status checking with request validation and checks like (storeId exists, jobId exists, request body format is correct, etc)
 - To handle multiple requests simultaneously, goroutines are utilized to handle concurrency and used locks to handle race conditions(mutex and wait groups)
-- add channels?
+- Each job status is committed and updated in real-time to have latest updates

 ## Assumptions: